 However, in the case of adrenal dysfunction, we see two different issues that can be associated with sleep disruption.

 The first presents as an excess of cortisol all day long, including in the evening, when a person is supposed to have low amounts of cortisol and fall asleep.
-This person can be anxious, irritable and feel wired (but tired) during the day.
-They will be ready to get to work in the mornings, be agitated or hypervigilant, and be startled or experience sensations of shock upon sudden nocturnal awakenings.
+This person can feel anxious, irritable, and wired (but tired) during the day.
+They will be ready to get to work in the mornings, be agitated or hypervigilant, and be startled or experience sensations of shock, upon sudden nocturnal awakenings.

 This is actually the profile for the majority of people I see.
 I think this is because thyroid hormones can promote the clearance of adrenal hormones.